IcaliaLabs/dojo/ruby-training/week_one/01/README.md

-# Dojo Training Plan: Day One
+# Dojo Ruby Training Plan: Day One

 **Lesson:** Extensive introduction into the basic syntactical, semantical and morphological aspects of the language.